 The researchers randomly selected six of the patients from each group and tested the patients’ blood insulin levels following meals and during fasting.
 The researchers found that the medication-taking patients had significantly increased first phase insulin levels compared to before treatment with the herbal combination.
 Among the newly diagnosed group, glycosylated hemoglobin levels – HbA1c – were significantly decreased.
 Fasting blood sugar and post-meal blood sugar levels were significantly decreased in both groups.

-The ancient Saptarangyadi Ayurvedic formula consists of 82 herbs that have gone through a concentration step and combined into a vati – or tablet.
+The ancient Saptarangyadi Ayurveda formula consists of 82 herbs that have gone through a concentration step and combined into a vati – or tablet.
 The ancient Charak Samhita text indicates the formula is effective for the treatment of blood sugar issues, constipation, arthritis and other inflammatory issues.

 Ayurvedic clinical documentation has shown that the formula can also be useful in the treatment of Type 1 diabetes.

 One of the primary herbs in this formula is Salacia chinensis, also called Salacia.
 Extracts of Salacia chinensis have been shown to significantly reduce cholesterol, triglycerides and low density lipoprotein (LDL) levels in rats.
 Another study found the relative Salacia oblonga herb able to dramatically improve diabetes among rats.